 If you were to look at several side-by-side frames in a video, you might notice that many of the elements in the background do not change their position or coloring from one frame to the next.
 Even though the pixels that make up these elements remain stationary and unchanged, the uncompressed frames will render these elements with new pixels each time.
 This results in more data being used to render these elements than would otherwise be necessary if keyframes were being utilized.

-A keyframe is a single, complete image from your video that is used to predict which elements of the next frame will remain unchanged.
+A keyframe is a single, complete image from your video used to predict which elements of the next frame will remain unchanged.
 By setting keyframes at regular intervals throughout your broadcast, your encoder can use these images to create what are known as p-frames (predicted or predictive frames).
 These p-frames are incomplete images that use the previous keyframe to fill in the missing pixels and create a full image without using as much data.

 Set Keyframe Distance

-When you upload a video to the Library, we recommend your video has a keyframe interval of 2-3 seconds.
+When you upload a video to your Media, we recommend your video has a keyframe interval of 2-3 seconds.
 For example, for a video encoded at 60 frames per second 192 would be an optimal keyframe interval (meaning that a new keyframe will be used every 64 frames, or every 3.2 seconds).
 One of the reasons we recommend a lower interval is because the adaptive live-streaming technology used in most video players also relies on keyframe intervals to determine when changes in streaming bitrate need to occur.
-A low keyframe interval ensures a more stable and higher quality stream at variable bitrates.
-A higher keyframe interval might result in video with blurry background images and other video artifacts.
+A low keyframe interval ensures a more stable and higher-quality stream at variable bitrates.
+A higher keyframe interval might result in a video with blurry background images and other video artifacts.